-If you do not agree to be part of this study, this will not change the care you will receive.
-You can change your mind at any time and can contact the research team using the contact details on the first page of this sheet.
+If you do not agree for your child/relative to be part of this study, this will not change the care they will receive.
+You can change your mind at any time and can contact the research team using the contact details on the last page of this sheet.